Bringing together scientists, conservationists and natural resource practitioners from Washington and British Columbia

 The goal is to share ideas and better coordinate keeping our region’s wildlands and wildlife populations healthy and connected.

-Visit the Cascadia Partner Forum page for more information.
+Please visit the Cascadia Partner Forum wesbite for more information on the WildLinks Conference.

 2015 WildLinks – October 28-30, 2015, Manning Park Resort, British Columbia.
 Hosted by the Cascadia Partner Forum, Conservation Northwest, Skagit Environmental Endowment Commission, North Pacific Landscape Conservation Cooperative and the Great Northern Landscape Conservation Cooperative.
 The 2015 WildLinks gathering aims to bring together the diverse pool of practitioners working throughout Cascadia to create a more resilient landscape for species and ecosystems today and into the future.

 2014 WildLinks – The 2014 WildLinks conference, held at the North Cascades Environmental Learning Center, focused on the transboundary Cascadia region and important connecting ecosystems in partnership with the Cascadia Partner Forum.
 Key issues covered were grizzly bear and salmon recovery, ecological connectivity, and land access management.

 2013 WildLinks – A workshop of the Cascadia Partner Forum.
 Read the Summary Report prepared by Jon Bepple providing an overview of presentations, discussion, and side meetings held during the meeting.

 Moving forward for transboundary coordination in the Cascadia ecosystem for species and habitats in a changing climate.